Best PC Gaming Headsets of Today (New PC Gamer Guide)

 Are True Surround Sound Headsets Worth It?

-If you are a serious gamer you’ll do better to pick an overall good gaming headset with virtual surround sound instead of focusing on true surround.
+If you are a serious gamer you’ll do better to pick an overall good gaming headset with virtual surround audio instead of focusing on true surround.
 The only reason you should get the latter is if you are actually an audio purist that values sound quality above usefulness for gaming.

 There are True Surround Sound gaming headsets on the market but don’t seem to compare well to the top choices.
 Here you can read more about the difference between virtual and true surround sound.